 Continuous intake Should there be remaining funding after the scheduled intake period, applications will continue to be accepted and funded on a continuous intake basis over the next two years or until such a time as the allocated funding is fully distributed.

-For more information about the Canada Community Revitalization Fund (CCRF), please contact your local office or email our Avail CPA Help Desk.
+For more information about the Canada Community Revitalization Fund (CCRF), please contact your local office or complete the contact form below.